thefrontside/oss-wumbo/weekly-emails/september-2016/september-12th-september-16th.md

 tests to their own route I want to have a new nicely designed demo page for x-select -- which should be the standard for all our OSS repos going forward.

+## website

+The learning page of the new website will have a component that will load all the available learning resources like podcasts, blogs, and talks in the form of cards.
+I've created a `media-filter` component that will render these resource cards.

+Last week I wrapped up the acceptance tests (for now), installed `ember-bootstrap` and finished the filtering by resource type functionality.
+These filter actions are linked to the podcast, blog, and talk buttons that sit above the cards.

+Next week I'd like to complete the search functionality so that when a user types a query in the search input next to the buttons, the cards will update asynchronously.
+So far I have created a `search-filter` component and am working on making sure the tests are relevant and passing.